AvinashDalvi89/internetkatta-hashnode/cm1owalqw000408l6c56h0ow0.md

 cp config.yaml.example config.yaml
 ```

 You can place this file in the root directory or, if you prefer a structured approach, keep it in an `example` folder.
-If you do this, remember to specify the path when running ElastAlert rules.
+If you do this, remember to specify the path when running ElastAlert rules. `elastalert-test-rule --config <path-to-config-file> example_rules/example_frequency.yaml`

 ## 5\.
 Install ElastAlert Dependencies